jackpoll4100/PowerBox4e/README.md

 This will roll the skill check in the chat.
 Note:
-Similar to powers, you can apply a situational bonus to a skill check using the "Skill Bonus" input under the "Situational Bonuses" menu.
+Similar to powers, you can apply a situational modifier to a skill check using the "Skill Modifier" input under the "Situational Modifiers" menu.

 ### To Roll a Saving Throw
 1) Hit the "Saving Throw" button.

 Note:
-Similar to powers and skill checks, you can apply a situational bonus to a skill check using the "Saving Throw Bonus" input under the "Situational Bonuses" menu.
+Similar to powers and skill checks, you can apply a situational modifier to a skill check using the "Saving Throw Modifier" input under the "Situational Modifiers" menu.

 ## Other Features